-The oversight committee of the University of North America provides an important collaboration among the master's program administrators, faculty, and students, and experienced professionals and potential employers.
-The primary focus of the committee is to provide UoNA with a big picture view for the University's academic planning and implementation of activities for the master's programs.
+The PACs provide an important collaboration among the program administrators, faculty, and students, and experienced professionals and potential employers.
+The primary focus of the committees is to provide UoNA with a big picture view for the University's academic planning and implementation of activities for the programs.
 Although the purpose of the committee is advisory, it performs an invaluable service to the University in the currency of its curricula, applied learning approach, and recommendations for future directions that may be taken by UoNA.

-The committee members provide guidance to the University's master's programs by offering their perspective in the following areas:
+The committee members provide guidance to the University's programs by offering their perspective in the following areas:

-- Current development and emerging trends in the fields of business and technology - Identification of change in the national and local labor markets that may affect employment potential for graduates and students of our current and proposed programs - Opportunities for faculty in-service training and/or professional development - Participation in UoNA strategic planning, policy development and to provide oversight that will lead to enhancements in operations and our curriculum - The development of external partnerships necessary to provide for expanded student internships and career opportunities - Assist in providing public awareness of the university, it's mission, its goals and of our high quality programs
+- Current development and emerging trends in the fields of business and technology - Identification of change in the national and local labor markets that may affect employment potential for graduates and students of our current and proposed programs - Opportunities for faculty in-service training and/or professional development - Participation in UoNA strategic planning, policy development and to provide oversight that will lead to enhancements in operations and our curriculum - The development of external partnerships necessary to provide for expanded student experiences and career opportunities - Assist in providing public awareness of the university, it's mission, its goals and of our high-quality programs

-UoNA administrators, faculty, students, and professionals and potential employers of business and technology organizations from our local and national communities and from appropriate area industries who possess diverse experience and expertise, comprise the committee members.
-Designated members meet at least twice annually and are committed to excellence in education.
+Professionals and potential employers of business and technology organizations from our local and national communities and from appropriate area industries who possess diverse experience and expertise, comprise the PAC members, whose membership is complimented by UoNA administrators, faculty, and student participants.
+The committees meet at least twice annually and are committed to excellence in education.